11 Best Criminal Justice Schools in Georgia

 Courses in the online program prepare students to assume leadership roles in criminal justice upon graduation.

-Some courses in the program include Organizational Communication, Conflict Resolution, and Negotiations, Forensic Psychology, Deviant Behavior: Crime, Conflict, and Interest Groups, and Leadership and Ethics in Public Safety.
+Some courses in the program include Organizational Communication, Conflict Resolution, Negotiations, Forensic Psychology, Deviant Behavior: Crime, Conflict, and Interest Groups, and Leadership and Ethics in Public Safety.

 Contact Information